-In compression, the Stress-Strain Curve for Thordon in Figure 8 is dependent on the shape factor of the material and it's ability to move against the mating material.
+In compression, the Stress-Strain Curve for Thordon elastomers in Figure 8 is dependent on the shape factor of the material and its ability to move against both the mating and housing material.
 For the same deflection, a bonded sample will carry more load than a sample where the bearing can expand axially.
 If lubrication is added to the mating surface allowing the elastomer to freely move during the loading process, the curve is expected to be flatter than if the mating surface is dry.